meltyourface/blank/posts/Sacred-magic-of-Abramelin/Abramelin-Ritual-for-Invoking-Holy-Guardian-Angel/index.md

 ---
 Ritual: Invocation of the Holy Guardian Angel

-Objective: To establish a strong and continuous connection with one's personal Holy Guardian Angel (HGA) for the purpose of attaining spiritual guidance, heightened awareness, and mastering one's True Will.
+**Objective**: To establish a strong and continuous connection with one's personal Holy Guardian Angel (HGA) for the purpose of attaining spiritual guidance, heightened awareness, and mastering one's True Will.

 Supplementary materials: